|

 sides, your opponent will need to burn twice the number of spells to deal with

+both of them!
 Unfortunately, Monsters are your other major threat, and making two separate

 groups can often just make an enemy Monster's job easier by letting it devour